ziyoung/better-wilcom-docs/wilcom-docs/Modifying/productivity/Create_negative_offsets.md

 ## To create negative offsets...

-1Select a source object/s and click the Outlines & Offsets icon.
+1. Select a source object/s and click the Outlines & Offsets icon.

 ![productivity00046.png](assets/productivity00046.png)